• Skip to primary navigation

 What kind of cheese to use for cheesy spaetzle?

-Spaetzle have a soft neutral flavour, similar to pasta, so they are suitable for a variety of cheeses.
-In Germany the most common cheese used is Emmental.
-Emmental has a mild, yet nutty flavour.
+Spaetzle have a soft, neutral flavor, similar to pasta, so they are suitable for a variety of cheeses.
+In Germany, the Swiss cheese Emmental is the most common one used.
+Emmental has a mild, yet nutty flavor.
 Another cheese that is common is “Bergkaese” (translated: mountain cheese).
 This cheese is produced in the Alps and has a more mature taste.
-Another regional cheese is the “Montafoner Sauerkäse” from the Voraalberg region.
+Another regional cheese is the “Montafoner Sauerkäse” from the Vorarlberg region.
 This is a cheese made with sour milk.
 You can also use a strong cheese, such as Limburger.

 The point is, use the cheese that you like best!
 The cheese varieties mentioned above might not be as easily available in the US and UK, so I’ll give some alternatives -